Certification of Bottleneck Task Assignment with Shortest Path Criteria: Numerical Analysis

-We note that in the first iteration the roadmaps are coarse, see Figure~\ref{fig:case_study_1}.
-Given the resulting small value of the scaling factor, $\beta = 0.332$, and the significant difference between $\free^s$ and $\free^{s - \delta}$, with margin $\delta = 0.290$m, we observe that the upper and lower bounds are not tight enough to satisfy the stopping criteria on Line~9 of Algorithm~\ref{alg:approach}, i.e. $[l_{i,j},u_{i,j}] \not\subseteq [w_{i,j} - \lambdal_{i,j},w_{i,j}+\lambdau_{i,j}]$, for several agent-goals pairs $(i,j) \in \ant$ highlighted with yellow in Figure~\ref{fig:case_study_1} and Table~\ref{tab:allowableIntervals}.

-In the second iteration, the roadmaps are generated from $n = 4168$ samples.
-As shown in Figure~\ref{fig:case_study_2}, the paths are therefore smoother, the obstacles have been expanded slightly more by shrinking the margin parameter to $\delta = 0.270$m, and the scaling factor has increased to $\beta = 0.677$.
+In the first iteration the roadmaps are coarse, see Figure~\ref{fig:case_study_1}.
+Given the resulting small value of the scaling factor, $\beta$, and the significant difference between $\free^s$ and $\free^{s - \delta}$, we observe that the upper and lower bounds are not tight enough to satisfy the stopping criteria on Line~9 of Algorithm~\ref{alg:approach}, i.e. $[l_{i,j},u_{i,j}] \not\subseteq [w_{i,j} - \lambdal_{i,j},w_{i,j}+\lambdau_{i,j}]$, for several agent-goals pairs $(i,j) \in \ant$ highlighted with yellow in Figure~\ref{fig:case_study_1} and Table~\ref{tab:allowableIntervals}.
+In the second iteration, the roadmaps are generated from more samples.
+As shown in Figure~\ref{fig:case_study_2}, the paths are therefore smoother, the obstacles have been expanded slightly more by shrinking the margin parameter $\delta$, and the scaling factor, $\beta$, has increased.
 We observe that the candidate assignment has changed in comparison to the first iteration, see the framed cells of Table~\ref{tab:allowableIntervals}.
 But still, some of the path bounds lie outside of the allowable range, shown again in yellow.
-The sample size and the related complexity are therefore increased further.

-Finally, in the third iteration, illustrated in Figure~\ref{fig:case_study_3}, with sample size $n = 16672$, the margin has reduced to $\delta = 0.252m$ and the scaling factor is $\beta = 0.835$.
-By this step, the upper and lower bounds on the optimal paths have converged enough to certify the candidate assignment as bottleneck optimal and the algorithm terminates.
+The sample size is therefore increased further.
+In the third iteration, illustrated in Figure~\ref{fig:case_study_3}, the bounds on the optimal paths have converged enough to certify the candidate assignment as optimal and the algorithm terminates.